Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Future Directions

-While linguistic and cultural variations present challenges in misinformation detection, other data modalities, such as network connections, meme usage, and visual content, may exhibit higher level of uniformity.
-Incorporating these modalities can reduce the reliance on textual analysis alone, leading to more robust detection systems.
-Specifically for LRLs, where text data is scarce by nature, utilizing visual and auditory cues offers valuable alternative information source.
-By integrating these diverse modalities, we can enhance detection accuracy and better address the complex dynamics of misinformation across different languages and cultural contexts.
+While linguistic and cultural variations present challenges in misinformation detection, other data modalities, such as network connections, meme usage, and visual content, may exhibit higher level of uniformity \cite{papantoniou2022deception}.
+Specifically for LRLs, where text data is scarce, incorporating these modalities can leading to more robust detection systems \cite{chen2025multimodal, tahmasebi2024multimodal, shah2020multimodal}.